-The importance of resilience in building mentally healthy workplaces is important for all Australians
+Resilience in building mentally healthy workplaces is important for all Australians

 Did you know that mental illness is the leading cause of work related sickness absences and long term disability worldwide?
 In 2011 mental illness eclipsed musculoskeletal problems as the leading cause of disability support pensions in Australia, accounting for close to one third of all DSP claims and cases.
 Poor mental health and wellbeing has a profound physical and psychological effect on people’s lives and livelihoods and has been increasing each year for over a decade.
 While the effects on individuals can be life altering, poor employee mental health also has a large effect within an organisation emotionally and financially.
 It has been estimated that in Australia alone, depression and anxiety costs the economy more than $12 billion per year, primarily due to lost or diminished productivity and high instances of staff turnover.